Business Finance Guide

 - GoFundMe and JustGiving (donations)

-This form of crowdfunding lets you raise funds from the public in exchange for unlisted shares (equity) in the business.
-Unlisted shares aren’t listed or bought or sold on an official stock exchange.
+This type of crowdsourcing allows you to raise funds from the general public in exchange for unlisted company shares (equity).
+Unlisted shares aren’t traded on a regulated stock exchange and can’t be bought or sold there.

-Sometimes called debt crowdfunding, peer-to-peer lending works similarly to a term loan from a bank.
-But instead of getting the money from an institution, you get the money from individual people.
-You can learn more in the chapter on peer-to-peer lending.
+Peer-to-peer lending, often known as debt crowdfunding, works similarly to a term loan from a bank.
+You don’t get the money from an institution; instead, you get it from individual people.
+More information on peer-to-peer lending can be found in the chapter on the subject.

 Four steps to start your own crowdfunding campaign